Lucas Jensen: Hobro IK

 On 14 July 2016, the same day as his contract was cancelled by OB, Hobro IK, who had just been relegated to the Danish second division signed Jensen to a one-year deal.
 On 21 July 2016, exactly a week after being signed, Jensen made his competitive debut in Hobro's season opener against FC Roskilde, an away defeat that ended 3–1.
 On 12 March 2017, he scored his only goals for Hobro, a brace, in the 5–1 away win over Vejle Boldklub.
 After the season, which saw Hobro promote to the Danish Superliga, Jensen's contract was not extended.

 Vendsyssel FF

 On 15 June 2017, Jensen signed with Danish second division club Vendsyssel FF on a two-year contract.
 Jensen made his debut on 30 July 2017 in a 2–0 home win against Fremad Amager where he scored both goals.

 Vejle BK

 Newly relegated Danish 1st Division club Vejle Boldklub announced on 1 July 2019, that they had signed Jensen on a free transfer.

 Return to Vendsyssel

 On 22 August 2021, Jensen returned to his former club Vendsyssel FF.

+On 28 May 2025, Vendsyssel FF confirmed that Jensen would leave the club. after a disappointing season which ended in relegation.

+Jensen left Vendsyssel in June 2025.

+Middelfart

+On 29 August 2025, Jensen joined newly promoted Danish 1st Division side Middelfart.